What to expect in digital media in 2020 – TechCrunch

 AT&T’s HBOMax launches in May with a $14.99/month price tag and is unlikely to break into the echelon of the Big Three, but could be a formidable second tier competitor.
 Alongside it will be Apple TV+.
 With a $4.99/month subscription, Apple’s service only includes a small number of original productions, an HBO strategy as HBO gets bundled into a larger library.
 CBS All Access, Showtime, and NBCUniversal’s upcoming (in April) Peacock fall in this camp as well.

 Across Europe, regional media conglomerates will find success in expanding local SVOD and AVOD competitors to Netflix that launched last year — or are set to launch in the next few weeks — like BritBox in the UK, Joyn in Germany and Salto in France.
-Netflix’s growth in coming from outside the U.S. now so its priority is buying more international shows that will compel new demographics to subscribe.
+Netflix’s growth is coming from outside the U.S. now so its priority is buying more international shows that will compel new demographics to subscribe.

 The most interesting new development in 2020 though will be the April launch of Quibi, the $4.99/month service offering premium shows shot for mobile-first viewing that has already secured $1 billion in funding commitments and $150 million in advertising revenue.
 Quibi shows will be bite-size in length (less than 15 minutes) and vertically-oriented.
 The company has poured hundreds of millions of dollars into commissioning established names to create dozens of them.
 Steven Spielberg and Guillermo del Toro each have Quibi programs and NBC and CBS are creating news shows.
 The terms it is offering are enticing.